marsborox/EcostratRefactor/ReadMe.txt

 top buttons - 	 made into toggle group, made own class for SpeedButtons,-must redo this
 		 assigned per interface w implemented InitiateButton method

-Player		- there is a Player object w Player and PlayerStatsNew classes, this player stats has trash money,
-		follower and illegality variables and methods - must check if working

-Singleton 	- we have Singleton<T> class and SingletonPresistent<T> class (second inherits from first)
+Player		- there is a Player object w Player and PlayerStatsNew classes, all methods and stats are moved here, for now broken Singleton 	- we have Singleton<T> class and SingletonPresistent<T> class (second inherits from first)
 		- implemented on MySceneManager(Perma),
 		- SoundManager(Perma), RadioSoundManager,  TimeController,